ruthmoog/CV/README.md

 **Springer Healthcare** (Oct 2009 to Jan 2013), _Scientific communications specialist_

-In tis job I acted as quality control for digital and print products in proofing and production; kept track of products & costs in the pipeline with designers and editors, using advanced `Excel`
+In this job I acted as quality control for digital and print products in proofing and production; kept track of products & costs in the pipeline with designers and editors, using advanced `Excel`

 - **Print Production Coordinator**

 **Current Medicine Group Ltd** (Jun 2008 to Oct 2009), _Digital media and print publisher for primary care professionals_

-Here I enjoyed making the office a great enviroment to work in!
+Here I enjoyed making the office a great environment to work in!

 - **Office Administrator**
 - **Office Assistant**